 Slipped discs can cause two types of symptoms:

-Symptoms of a slipped disc can range from mild aches and spasm to excruciating pain that may include numbness, tingling, cramping, or a burning sensation.
+Nerve pain – If the portion of the disc that slips out places pressure on a nearby nerve, symptoms will be felt throughout the parts of the body where the nerve travels, such as an arm or a leg.
+This “traveling pain” is referred to as radiculopathy.
+And is caused by the pressure on the nerve root which in layman’s terms is referred to as a pinched nerve.
+If the pinched nerve causes radiculopathy down the back of a leg, it is often called sciatica.
+Symptoms can range from mild aches and muscle spasms to excruciating pain that may include numbness, tingling, cramping, or a burning sensation.
 Symptoms can vary with your activity level and/or movement.
-Typically, symptoms are limited to one arm or leg, depending on the location of the slipped disc, but can affect both sides if the slipped disc fragment is large.
+Typically, symptoms are limited to one arm or leg, depending on the location of the slipped disc, but can affect both sides if the disc fragment is large.

 - Shooting pain in the back and/or down the leg.

-- Numbness, tingling or loss of feeling in arm, hands or fingers, legs or feet.
+- Numbness, tingling, or loss of feeling in arm, hands or fingers, legs or feet.

 - Numbness around the buttocks or genitals.

 Slipped discs can occur at any age, but most commonly affect people 30 or older.
 They can happen as a result of the natural aging process, arthritis, spondylosis, or repetitive heavy lifting, lifting with bad technique, spinal deformity, spondylolisthesis poor posture, and trauma to the back or neck.